 The ferocity of BC’s wildfire season varies from year to year.

-2017, for example, was a particularly bad year with over over 1.2 million hectares burned.
+2017, for example, was a particularly bad year with over 1.2 million hectares burned.
 We saw about two weeks of smoky days that summer in the South Okanagan region.
 2018 was worse still.

 On the other side of things, 2019 was not so bad.
 It was one of the least active wildfire seasons in the decade.
-We personally experienced only one smoky day that summer.
+We experienced only one smoky day that summer.

 2020 was also relatively quiet, though it was still smoky for a time.
 The smoke in the air was actually from wildfires in Washington and California.

 The BC Wildfire Service has published annual wildfire season summaries since 2009.